Darin LaHood

-A native of Peoria, Illinois, LaHood is the son of Ray LaHood, the 16th United States Secretary of Transportation and before that a seven-term U.S. representative for the district his son now represents.
-He has called himself a fiscal conservative focused on budget issues.
-While Ray was a moderate Republican, Darin is considered more conservative.

 During the 2022 redistricting process, the 18th congressional district was eliminated as Illinois lost a seat in the apportionment process.
 After new district boundaries were adopted, LaHood opted to run in the 16th congressional district.

 Early life

+A native of Peoria, Illinois, LaHood is the son of Kathy (Dunk) and Ray LaHood, the 16th United States secretary of transportation and before that a seven-term U.S. representative for the district his son now represents.
+His father is of Lebanese and German descent.

-LaHood was born in Peoria, Illinois, to Kathy (Dunk) and Ray LaHood, the eldest of four siblings, and went to Academy of Our Lady/Spalding Institute.
+The younger LaHood is the eldest of four siblings, and went to the Academy of Our Lady/Spalding Institute.
 He graduated from Loras College in Iowa and received his Juris Doctor from John Marshall Law School.
-His father is of Lebanese and German descent.

-Career as an attorney
+Legal career

 LaHood was a prosecutor in the Tazewell County state's attorney's office and the United States Attorney's Office for the District of Nevada in Las Vegas.
-On returning to Peoria in 2005, he took up private law practice; As of 2011 he is in the Peoria law firm of Miller, Hall & Triggs.
+Upon returning to Peoria in 2005, he took up private law practice; As of 2011 he was in the Peoria law firm of Miller, Hall & Triggs.